What is Conferment Ceremony?

 Info sessions and rehearsals are held for registered Heralds.

 Dark suit (black), white shirt, dark socks, grey tie, black leather shoes.
 No handkerchief during daytime.

 Coloured evening dress in sword-whetting and in Conferment Banquet and Ball.

 In the Doctoral Conferment Ceremony event black dress or skirt, which is long enough to cover the knees.
 Dark grey or black stockings and black shoes.
 High heels are not recommended, since the days will be long.

 Finnish matriculation cap or teekkari hat.
-Student marshal ribbons will be given by the University.
+Herald ribbons will be given by the University.